 2. Neighborhoods

 I walked down into the streets and found the Wicker Park area to be a terrific area — very trendy with lots of shops in old Chicago storefronts.
+I had hit paydirt — because Wicker Park is a famous neighborhood — known for “for its hip local culture, art scene, nightlife, and diverse food and shopping options — and also recognized for its historic architecture, independent boutiques, and trendy restaurants.”

 There is a wonderful donut shop called Stan’s, which has big, thick, tasty looking donuts.
 I was tempted to buy some but didn’t.
 I found out later that Stan’s Donuts has many locations in the Chicago.
 This looked like a good one — maybe their original spot?

 Behind the main drag — North Milwaukee Avenue — there is a parallel street where all the garbage pickups are done.
 This offered a more interesting walk.
-I bought a cigar in a shop on North Milwaukee and smoked it back here.

-Then I stopped into Myopic Books — a good old fashioned bookstore featuring tons of new and used books in nooks and crannies on multiple levels.
+There is a bookstore on North Milwaukee Avenue named Myopic Books — a good old fashioned bookstore featuring tons of new and used books in nooks and crannies on multiple levels.

 3. Rosa’s Lounge for Live Blues

+Chicago is known for its Blues venues.
+One of the better ones is Rosa’s Lounge.
 It’s one of those old Blues bars wherein different artists come walking in as the evening progresses, get up on stage, and perform tremendously — act after act.
-When I was walking into the place, I noticed a young black woman with guitar on her back walking towards the place as well.

 I went inside, ordered a drink, sat at a table by myself and listened to the group performing.
 She entered — and sat down.
 Thirty minutes later she was on stage — tremendous singer and accompanying herself on guitar.
 That is the kind of place it is.